severin1992/ImageCaptionApp/README.md

 ---
 Sources: <br>
 [1] Jason Brownlee.
-How to Develop a Deep Learning Photo Caption Generator from Scratch, November 2017.
+[How to Develop a Deep Learning Photo Caption Generator from Scratch](https://machinelearningmastery.com/develop-a-deep-learning-caption-generation-model-in-python/), November 2017. <br>
 [2] Marc Tanti, Albert Gatt, and Kenneth P. Camilleri.
 Where to put the Image in an Image Caption Generator. arXiv preprint arXiv:1703.09137, 2017.